 The trajectory of CC theories today has split CC into to two lingua-cultural ideologies, known as native-speakerism and non-native-speakerism (Kramsch, 2013).
 The former places native English speakers' language and culture as the standard norms.
 Thus, in the context of English learning, the learning target the students have to attain is to speak English with native-like skills (Choi, 2016).
 On the contrary, the latter does not force students to reach native-like norms, but it guides students to the abilities to use English across cultures (Chan, 2020; Fang, 2017; Galloway, 2017; Si, 2018).
 As the foregoing, intelligibility and comprehensibility are central to be the yardsticks of students' English.
 However, different ideologies as such do not change the dimensions of CC per se.
 What has changed is the way English teachers and students construe the nature of English itself.
 Concerning the main dimensions of CC, both ideologies viewed CC as a combination of competences composed of linguistics, sociolinguistics, discourse, and CSs.
-The non-native-speakerism ideology does not change the existing dimensions of CC, but it just adds up another competence, the so-called intercultural competence.
+The nonnative-speakerism ideology does not change the existing dimensions of CC, but it just adds up another competence, the so-called intercultural competence.
 In the present study, we do not address the ideological debate between the two because the debate is endless.
-Because both ideologies still, in the same way, regard the four dimensions of CC regardless of ideological differences.
+Because both ideologies still, in the same way, regard the four dimensions of CC as the critical components to be learned by students, we therefore limit our scope to just address the four dimensions of CC regardless of ideological differences.
 Of the four dimensions, CSs become one dimension that we highlight more due to its importance in English learning processes.